 Detox diets and detox 'cleansing' kits are big sellers.
 They promise lots of things - to purify the body, remove 'wastes' and eliminate 'toxins' (which are never really defined) and rejuvenate the liver.
 They say they can improve a sluggish digestion, revitalise the skin and boost your energy.
 Detox has become so accepted in our time-poor, instant world that many people embark on one whenever they've overdone the excesses of life and feel the need to refresh and revitalise.
 After Christmas is a classic time.

 Many companies have capitalised on the detox craze – there's juicers, books and detox recipes.
-But the detox kits in pharmacies, online stores and health food shops are huge.
+But sales of the detox kits in pharmacies and online stores are huge.

 All are similar in concept and are designed to support you when on a detox diet.
 Inside you'll generally find 3 or 4 separate packs of powders, tablets or liquid (like the 4321 Slim Detox drink base shown above), each meant to address a different organ of the body.
 For instance, they are meant to look after the: